udontur/judgel/README.md

 3. Click ```Next``` or ```Install``` until you see the ```Finish``` button

 ## Usage (method 1)
+File and folder names with a space may break Judgel
 ### Prerequisites
 1. Testcase folder name: ```testcase```
 2. Code file name: ```main.cpp```